a-sh-dev/mern_diy_grooming/README.md

 - Unit testing or test-driven development (`TDD`) is the primary thing that we as a team want to improve and be good at, as, unfortunately, we're unable to implement it.

-- Better states management for both local and global (especially `Redux`)
+- Better states management for both local and global (especially `Redux`) as I tried to split some main components into smaller sub-components to enforce cleaner code and components reusability.
+For example, for the main `Create a post` form, I split it into the `Details` section and `Steps` or `Instructions` section.  <sub>For reference, please refer to the screenshot above.</sub>

 - Improve the site performance by fixing any memory leaks due to possible expensive API calls for loading the fetched data.